EFL weekend guide: Podcast, exclusives and what's on Sky Sports+

 Among the latest offerings are...

-- EFL interviews: Exclusive chats with Coventry's Ephron Mason-Clarke, Derby's Kenzo Goudmjn and Cambridge's Elias Kachunga.
+- EFL interviews: Exclusive chats with Sheffield Wednesday's Barry Bannan, Hull's Joe Gelhardt and Mansfield's Alfie Kilgour.

-- Championship Games: Simeon Gholam and David Prutton pick their Championship Team of the Season so far, and there's a quiz on Prutts' knowledge of the 2024/25 second-tier campaign.
+- Championship Predictions: Simeon Gholam and Gary Weaver look ahead to the weekend's action.

 Make sure you don't miss an episode...